La Mujer Moderna: Redefining Womanhood

 The contributors of La Mujer Moderna critically analyzed topics concerning women including: reproductive rights, divorce, the importance of education, and societal beauty standards.
 Galindo was a key leader in the Constitutionalists efforts that made divorce legal, granted women custody of their children, gave women the right to own property and engage in legal action Additionally, she was a proponent of sexual education that believed women deserved to understand the anatomy, and physiology behind sexual drives and desire.
 She outlined the gendered consequences of sexual intercourse, where women are to care for their children after they become pregnant, while men have the mobility to evade these responsibilities.
 Similarly, Refugio Garcia de Espejo's piece “La Mujer Moderna” calls on young women to redefine the standards for "mujeres modernas", modern women.
 She advises women to challenge the intellectual oppression they were enduring.
 She calls on “Mexican women” to seek a deeper understanding, engage in poetry, and pursue a radical education.
 Additionally, Carmen's piece "La Belleza", criticized the fluctuating standards of beauty that women are pressured to uphold, as it is their "capital".

 End of La Mujer Moderna

-The last issue, number 102, of La Mujer Moderna was published on September 1919, in México City, México.
+The last issue, number 102, of La Mujer Moderna was published in September 1919, in México City, México.
 Galindo's role as an author of books centered around Carranza's doctrine and Pablo Gonzalez' candidacy influenced the conclusion of La Mujer Moderna.